kubernetes/enhancements/keps/sig-node/5573-cgroup-v1-unsupported/README.md

 #### Debian

-The latest release of debian "Trixie" is using [systemd 257](https://packages.debian.org/trixie/systemd) so users of debian would need to set SYSTEMD_CGROUP_ENABLE_LEGACY_FORCE=1 to enable cgroup v1 support on systemd.
+The latest release of debian "Trixie" is using [systemd 257](https://packages.debian.org/trixie/systemd) so users of debian would need to set SYSTEMD_CGROUP_ENABLE_LEGACY_FORCE=1 to enable cgroup v1 support for systemd.

 #### Amazon Linux